- Anti-Financial Crime head count increased by 33%

 We have long advocated for stringent global regulations on these issues to ensure the stability of banks and the integrity of the international financial system.
 Our priority is to protect Deutsche Bank and our clients from criminal abuse and to uphold trust in our business and sector.

 How we do it

 Confronting financial crime is coordinated by our Anti-Financial Crime (AFC) division, which has a reporting line to our Management Board.
 Monthly and quarterly reports are made to the responsible Board member, with quarterly reports also submitted to the Supervisory Board informing about AFC structure and governance updates, functional and regional topics.
 This reporting line also applies to ad hoc reports.

 AFC is part of our global Three Lines of Defense (3LoD) program.
-In 2015, we conducted a gap analysis and developed an internal control framework across all Anti-Money Laundering (AML) risk types, including sanctions and embargoes, Anti-Bribery and Corruption (ABC), and Anti-Fraud and Investigations and other Financial Crime.
+See chapter Three Lines of Defense In 2015, we conducted a gap analysis and developed an internal control framework across all Anti-Money Laundering (AML) risk types, including sanctions and embargoes, Anti-Bribery and Corruption (ABC), and Anti-Fraud and Investigations and other Financial Crime.
 These have become part of our Non-Financial Risk Taxonomy.
 We also set a future target operating model for existing risk and control functions to reflect 3LoD principles going forward.